 Thankfully, we have the means of modern technology with which some, albeit not all, have access to sustain and support business as usual.
 As we look back at 2020 with, forgive me, 20/20 hindsight, we’d like to spotlight the trials, tribulations, and triumphs this rollercoaster of a year has delivered.
 My intent is for this piece to provide insight and retrospection into what the effects of our “new normal” may entail for our immediate future ahead in 2021.

-Customers have and continue to react in different ways.
-In March when COVID-19 hit and we realized its far-reaching impact, we had to sit back and look at the bigger picture and figure out how to pivot our business model.
+Sometimes, we get stuck in the minutiae of work and we don’t realize the great things that we’re doing.
+This past year has been incredible with regard to what we were able to accomplish for our customers during the pandemic.
+When we realized the far-reaching impact of COVID-19, we had to sit back and look at the bigger picture and figure out how to pivot our business model.
 We asked ourselves a lot of questions like what does this mean for our customers?
 How can we best support them?
 What does this mean for us?
 What needs to change?

 First, we addressed our customer concerns and reached out to our existing customers to make sure they were doing ok.
-Because of our diverse business, there were certainly some customers impacted, such as those serving affected interests and industries like hospitality, restaurants, retailers, and more.
+Because of our diverse business, there were certainly some customers impacted, such as those serving affected interests and industries like aviation, healthcare supply manufacturing, hospitality, retailers, and more.
 We worked with them to better evaluate their infrastructure, to give them some better models to help either reduce costs or to become more productive by offering remote work solutions.

 In some instances, customers had set up disaster recovery (DR) and that was a place to cut down a little bit.
 For those doing all of that in their own data centers, the ability to pivot quickly from a cost structure perspective, or a productivity perspective, would have been very difficult.
 For customers that were already doing business with us, we were able to make responsive changes to really help them get back to their core business and help them survive thanks to the flexibility and agility that we have with our services model.